EbaCorp/vega/README.md

 # Getting started with EBA VEGA

+EBA Vega is my personal project.
+I'm taking chatbot to a whole new level.
+The purpose of my app is to bring speech-to-speech solution with neural networks solution in the backend.

+## Voice output (text-to-speech)
-This is a simple implementation of using `python-espeak` open-source library.
+This is a simple implementation of `python-espeak` open-source library.

 First things first.
 Your system should have `Python 2`.
-Then install dependencies `pip` and `virtualenv`.
+Then install package manager `pip` and environment manager `virtualenv`.

 ## Dependencies

-Project is using `python-espeak`.
+Project is using `python-espeak` package for voice synthesizing.

 ## How to run

 Enter to the local environment profile by typing:

 ```
-virtualenv `my-project` && cd my-project && source bin/activate
+virtualenv my-project && cd my-project && source bin/activate
 ```

-Run `python-espeak` package installation by typing:
+Run `python-espeak` package local installation by typing:

 ```
 pip install python-espeak